JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - Collecting your data from you and other sources, such as LinkedIn;

-- Providing you with our recruitment services and to facilitate the recruitment process;
+- Providing you with our recruitment services and facilitating the recruitment process;

 - Assessing data about you against vacancies which we think may be suitable for you;